All Episodes

 Because I hate Hillary.

-Even if it means voting against her, so I'm not worried, Limbo, about you or any your other people.
+So I'm not worried, Limbo, about you or any of your other people.

-Well, absolutely too.
+Well, absolutely, too.

-What's a what's our alternative?
+What's our alternative?

-It's the uh you know, McCain is obviously uh McCain, uh obviously no friend of the Republicans, but uh, you know, it's the yes, he is less uh lesser uh McCain's a big friend of Republicans.
+You know, McCain is obviously McCain, obviously no friend of the Republicans, but, you know, it's a little lesser.

 Well, maybe the left wing of the party.

-But uh I don't know.
+But I don't know.

 That's my gut.